15 Top Benefits of Apple | Why Should We Eat Apple?

 May cause Digestive issues:

 Fibre is beneficial to our digestive health, but too much of it can cause bloating and constipation.
 Depending on their age and gender, people require 20 to 40 grammes of fibre each day.
 Going above 70 grammes is deemed excessive.
-Though 15 apples are required, it’s also crucial to remember the other sources of fibre in your daily diet.
+It’s also crucial to remember the other sources of fibre in your daily diet.

 So, if you eat more than two apples per day as part of a balanced diet, you may experience major digestive issues.
 Apples are not recommended for persons who have a lot of bloating or stomach problems.
 Apples are higher on the list of foods with difficult-to-digest sugar.